liu431/Coding-Exercises/SQL and Database/Databases, Data Modeling, System.md

 [Source](https://techdifferences.com/difference-between-oltp-and-olap.html)

 OLTP and OLAP both are the online processing systems.
 OLTP is a transactional processing while OLAP is an analytical processing system.
 OLTP is a system that manages transaction-oriented applications on the internet for example, ATM.
 OLAP is an online system that reports to multidimensional analytical queries like financial reporting, forecasting, etc.
+* Main operations

-OLTP’s main operations are insert, update and delete whereas, OLAP’s main operation is to extract multidimensional data for analysis.
+  - OLTP: insert, update and delete
+  - OLAP: extract multidimensional data for analysis.

 ### Query optimization vs Database performance tuning